nishantjr/dafny-semantics/report/report.md

  \K has been used to formalize large languages like C~\cite{ellison2012executable}~\cite{hathhorn-ellison-rosu-2015-pldi}, Java~\cite{bogdanas-rosu-2015-popl} and JavaScript~\cite{park-stefanescu-rosu-2015-pldi}, among others.
 We will introduce \K by need, as we discuss our formalization.

+## Motivation

+-   Motivation (Why reimplement dafny in K)
-## What is Semantics-first approach
+    -   Semantics-first approach
+    -   Avoids translation to Boogie
+    -   Towards a language-agnostic framework for verification via
+        > invariants
+    -   Xxx something about how rewriting is easy to understand??

+## Implementation

+### What subset of Dafny do we implement

+### Explain a K definition, a few of the rules (main, if, while, assert, #abstract, assume)

-The K Framework is a tool for defining programming languages by writing an operational semantics for the language.
-This operational semantic definition takes the form of a set of syntactic elements of the programming language, a configuration encapsulating all of the state and context that can impact the execution of a program, and a set of rewrite rules.
+The main components of a \K definition are:

+1.  a set of syntactic elements of the programming language,
+2.  a configuration encapsulating all of the state and context that can impact the execution of a program,
+3.  and a set of rewrite rules.

 A rewrite rule is a pair of patterns over language constructs, including variables over syntax items (such as Ints, Strings, etc that may appear in the AST).
 These rewrite rules can also include parts of the language configuration.
 A rewrite rule contains a pair of these patterns, one to match and one to rewrite to.
 When a rule is applied, elements of the rule match with the current configuration of the program, assigning values to variables contained in the rules.
 Once a full match is completed, the the right hand side of the rule is used to construct the next state of the program using the values for variables defined on the left hand side.
 As an example:

 \<k\> S1:Stmt ; Ss:Stmts =\> S1 \~\> Ss \</k\>